erroronline1/qualitymanagement/readme.md

 hopefully settings have to be done within the locals-modules only. here you can customize columns and rows in case you slightly edit the tables structure but not the behaviour, customize some values and language chunks. if you copy any locals-module you can set up additional languages that will be accessed as soon as the language is set within the office files directly. just make sure to keep the `Attribute VB_Name = "Locals"`.

-while initially serving for illustratory purposes, all *_illustration.vba-files have a secondary functional purpose as well. if you have to change code for the main module / ThisDocument-class, you can import the source code from the Document_ThisDocument_illustration.vba to overwrite, by implementing (preferably temporary) it within the essentials-module. use case: changing paths, language or adding custom subs or functions.
+Document_ThisDocument.vba and Admin_ThisWorkbook.vba contain the code for the main module / ThisDocument-class. you can import the source code from the Document_ThisDocument.vba or Admin_ThisWorkbook.vba to overwrite, by implementing (preferably temporary) it within the essentials-module. use case: changing paths, language or adding custom subs or functions.

 ### document_-modules
-these are the modules for word-documents like the [draft documents in force](documents/), containing versions control, publishing and registering. events like Document_Open() in the ThisDocument-code-module point to public functions within the essential-module thus executing always the latest imported routines. while being opened from the list of documents in force (programmatically by another office application) the window is not visible while the macros start. this results in errors using document variables. there's a conditional query if the application is visible and warns about non available functions if true.
+these are the modules for word-documents like the [draft documents in force](documents/), containing version- or release-date-control, publishing and conditional registering. events like Document_Open() in the ThisDocument-code-module point to public functions within the essential-module thus executing always the latest imported routines. while being opened from the list of documents in force (programmatically by another office application) the window is not visible while the macros start. this results in errors using document variables. there's a conditional query if the application is visible and warns about non available functions if true.